rmic/rmic/README.md

 - **QGIS Plugin – OSM Conflation Bridge**
   Tooling to assist in the conflation and validation of emergency-related infrastructure (ambulance stations, fire stations, emergency services) in OpenStreetMap, with a focus on data quality and real-world operational relevance.
+- **GCP Editor**
+  A simple yet functional GCP (Ground Control Point) file editor that helps pinpoint drone aerial imagery on a map to create georeferenced orthomosaics using any drone.

 ---